Rationality-Robust Information Design: Bayesian Persuasion under Quantal Response: The Complexity on Computing Approximately Optimal Signaling Schemes

 The objective of the sender is to maximize his expected utility.
 Before the state $\randomstate$ is realized, the sender commits to a signal space $\signalspace$ and a signaling scheme $\signalscheme:[m] \rightarrow \stochastic(\signalspace)$, a mapping from the realized state into probability distributions over signals.
 We use $\signalscheme_i(\signal)$ to denote the probability that signal $\signal\in\signalspace$ is realized when the realized state is state $i$.
 Upon seeing signal $\sigma$, the receiver performs a Bayesian update and infers a posterior belief over the state.
-In particular, the posterior probability of state $i$ given realized signal $\signal$ is $\posterior_\state(\sigma)\triangleq \frac{ \prior_i\signalscheme_i(\signal)} {\sum_{j\in[m]}\prior_j \signalscheme_j(\signal)}$.
+In particular, the posterior probability of state $i$ given realized signal $\signal$ is $\posterior_{\state}(\sigma)\triangleq \frac{ \prior_i\signalscheme_i(\signal)}{\sum_{j\in[m]}\prior_j \signalscheme_j(\signal)}$.

 In this paper, we assume that the receiver is boundedly rational by modeling her as a (logit) quantal response player \citep{MP-95}.
-Specifically, instead of taking the best response which maximizes the expected utility, a quantal player randomly selects an action with probability proportional to the expected utility.
-In our model, given posterior belief $\posterior\in\stochastic([m])$ and its induced expected utility $\receiverU(\action\mid \posterior) \triangleq \sum_{\state\in[\stateNum]} \posterior_\state\, \receiverU_\state(\action)$ for each action $\action\in\cA$, the receiver selects action 1 with probability\footnote{One explanation of this quantal response behavior is that the receiver faces a random shock when she is making the decision.
+Specifically, instead of taking the action that maximizes the expected utility, a quantal player randomly selects an action with probability proportional to the expected utility.
+In our model, given posterior belief $\posterior\in\stochastic([m])$ and its induced expected utility $\receiverU(\action\mid \posterior) \triangleq \sum_{\state\in[\stateNum]} \posterior_\state\, \receiverU_\state(\action)$ for action $\action\in\cA$, the receiver takes action 1 with probability\footnote{One explanation of this quantal response behavior is that the receiver faces a random shock when she is making the decision.
 See \Cref{sec:reformulate} for more details.}

 Here $\noiseScale\in[0,\infty)$ is the bounded rationality level.
 When the bounded rationality level $\noiseScale$ equals zero, the receiver takes each action uniformly at random regardless of her posterior belief.
 When the bounded rationality level $\noiseScale$ equals infinite, our model recovers the classic Bayesian persuasion for a (fully) rational receiver who takes the action which maximizes her expected utility.